alcarruth/linux-server-configuration/README.md

 configured to serve requests from pages at the FQDN and will fail otherwise.
 Plus it just looks better in the browser's location bar.

+## Web Applications Installation Note

+The github repositories for this project and the two WSGI apps were cloned into the `/opt/git/` directory.
+Symbolic links were then made in the `/var/www/html/tickets/` and `/var/www/html/random-names/` directories.

+The tickets app (item catalog) required some tweaking for this project.
+In particular, the `reset_db.sh` script now drops the `carruth` and `catalog` users and recreates them.
+Then nessary access is granted to `catalog` so that the wsgi app process, which is owned by `catalog`, can perform its functions appropriately.
+The user permissions are summarized in the Configuration Summary section below.

 ## Installed Packages